apache/submarine/docs/workbench/HowToRun.md

 ```
 docker exec -it submarine-server bash
 ```
-*  Step5: Modify the value of the configutation **workbench.web.war** in conf/submarine-site.xml from "../submarine-workbench-web-ng.war" to "../submarine-workbench-web.war".
+*  Step5: Modify the value of the configuration **workbench.web.war** in conf/submarine-site.xml from "../submarine-workbench-web-ng.war" to "../submarine-workbench-web.war".

 *  Step6: Restart the Submarine Server
 ```